johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 When I started this project I had only a vague idea of what I was trying to accomplish.
 I was only trying to make a wallet for cryptocurrency.
 I didn't even think it would be NoSQL when I started.
+Turns out it can do both relational and NoSQL.
 All I do is write, test, meditate on the results, study, delete the bad stuff, and write again.
 I'm doing the work but I'm not trying to control were it's going.
 Perhaps some will understand when I say that the experience is spiritual and that the entire project is a demonstration of faith.
-After working this way for some time I have come to imagine that perhaps God didn't give Noah the plans for the Ark all at once.
+After working this way for some time I have come to imagine that perhaps Noah didn't get blue-prints.
-Perhaps rather He gave the instructions to Noah a little bit at a time.
+Perhaps rather he received the instructions a little bit at a time.
-I imagine Noah focused on the work at hand and simply trusted that it would all turn out well.
+I imagine Noah focused on the work at hand and had faith that it would all turn out well.
 I am not comparing myself to Noah and I am not comparing this project to the Ark.
 I am simply expressing what it feels like when working alone on a large project without trying to control it's direction.

 Most people need to know what they are going to make before they start their work.
 But I have discovered that it is possible to accomplish tasks that are way beyond the limits of my own intellect by letting go of the big plan and just doing the work set down in front of me.
-I feel blessed and I have faith.
+I feel blessed and I have faith in God.
 The work you see here is the result.

-The code may not be particularly well written - maybe it is - I don't know - I am learning as I go.
+The code may not be particularly well written - maybe it is - I don't know - I am learning and changing it as I go.
 But it does something very interesting - It generates it's own code.
 So it's very easy to change poor code for better code as better code is discovered.
 That is why I think the methods used here may be useful to other programmers.